symphonists/search_index/README.markdown

 The page size and speed of refresh can be modified by editing the `re-index-per-page` and `re-index-refresh-rate` variables in your Symphony `config.php`.

+The index will be automatically updated whenever an entry within the indexed section is created or edited.

 ### 2. Fulltext search in a data source (single section)
 Adding a keyword search to an existing data source is extremely easy.
 Start by adding the Search Index field to your section.
 This allows you to add a filter on this field when building a data source.
 For example: